Contact

 The STAK as an extracurricular learning centre

-As an extracurricular place of learning, the STAK offers excellent opportunities to explore the theoretical content directly on the (historical) object.
-Workshops on other topics can also be organised on request.
+As an extracurricular learning venue, the STAK offers excellent opportunities to explore theoretical content directly through (historical) objects.
+On request, we can also tailor workshop programmes to other topics.

 Information on the ‘Respect | Object?!’ workshop